Open-MSS/Open-MSS.github.io/docs/develop/GSOC/view_restoring.md

   Such a View configuration consists of many windows with a complex set of configuration options that are tedious to re-create after shutting down the application.
   The mscolab UI should allow for storing and restoring the view configuration of
   multiple windows for the user for an operation.
+The autoplot dockingwidget may use this configuration too.
   This includes also to store all qsetting parameters on the server.

   A configuration should been selectable for another flightpath and operation.